s5uishida/build_srsran_5g_zmq/README.md

 3. According to [here](https://github.com/srsran/srsRAN_Project/issues/241#issuecomment-1756599022), 2 CPU cores or more are required to run.
 4. According to [here](https://github.com/srsran/srsRAN_Project/issues/263), UE(`ue_zmq.conf`) failed to connect to Open5GS via gNodeB of srsRAN_Project 23.10.
 [This](https://github.com/srsran/srsRAN_Project/issues/263#issuecomment-1773756230) solved it.
 5. According to [here](https://github.com/srsran/srsRAN_Project/discussions/995#discussioncomment-11634006), 4 CPU cores or more are required to run.
+6. 5 CPU cores or more are required to start up and accept connections from UEs.

 <a id="ver_list"></a>